National Wetland Condition Assessment:

 Acknowledgments and Disclaimer

 The EPA Office of Water and EPA Office of Research and Development would like to thank the many people who contributed to this project.
-Without the collaborative efforts and support by state and tribal environmental agencies, federal agencies, universities, and other organizations, this assessment of wetlands would not have been possible.
-In addition, the survey could not have been done without the innumerable field biologists, soil scientists, taxonomists, statisticians, and data analysts, as well as program administrators, EPA regional coordinators, project managers, quality control officers, and reviewers.
-To the many hundreds of participants, EPA expresses its profound thanks and gratitude.
+Without the collaborative efforts and support by state and Tribal environmental agencies, federal agencies, universities and other organizations, this assessment of wetlands would not have been possible.
+In addition, the survey could not have been done without the innumerable field biologists, soil scientists, taxonomists, statisticians and data analysts, as well as program administrators, EPA regional coordinators, project managers, quality control officers and reviewers.
+To the many hundreds of participants, the EPA expresses its profound thanks and gratitude.

 State and Tribal Agency Partners